jamestjsp/SLICOT_C/docs/CONTRIBUTING_FOR_AI.md

 ## **10. Troubleshooting Guide**

-1. **Test Failures (ASSERT_EQ(info_result, ...)):**
+1. **Test Failures (`ASSERT_EQ(info_result, ...)`):**
    * **Negative info:** Wrapper validation failed.
 Check test inputs against wrapper checks (Section 5.2).
 Verify LDs, NULLs, option chars.
    * **Positive info:** Fortran error.
 Check SLICOT docs for the info code's meaning.
-Input data might be problematic.
+Input data might be problematic (check constraints).
    * **-1010 (SLICOT_MEMORY_ERROR):** Internal malloc failed.
 Check workspace/copy size calculations in the wrapper (Section 5.4, 5.1).
-2. **Test Failures (EXPECT_NEAR(...)):**
+2. **Test Failures (`EXPECT_NEAR(...)`):**
-   * **Data Loading:** Check CSV header vs. input_columns/output_columns.
+   * **Expected Values:** Verify the _expected data used in the test fixture.
+Documentation examples (`.res` files) may contain errors.
+Compare against independent simulations (Python control/harold, MATLAB) if possible.
+If discrepancies exist, trust the simulations over the documentation and update the test fixture with the verified results.
+   * **Data Loading/Rearrangement (CSV):** If using `load_test_data_from_csv` for multi-column time-series data (U, Y_expected), double-check the rearrangement logic in `SetUp` that converts the loaded flat vector to Fortran column-major order.
+Ensure CSV header matches `input_columns`/`output_columns`.
 Check CSV data format.
-Debug load_test_data_from_csv call.
+Debug `load_test_data_from_csv` call.
-   * **Transposition:** Debug row_major logic in wrapper and test.
-Ensure correct LDs (_f vs. C LD) are used.
+   * **Transposition (Wrapper/Test):** Debug `row_major` logic in the C wrapper and the RowMajor test fixture's `SetUp`.
+Ensure correct LDs (_f vs. C LD) are used in transpose calls.
 Verify comparison logic (are you comparing col-major actual to col-major expected, or row-major actual to row-major expected?).
-   * **Indexing/Loops:** Check verification loop bounds and array indexing.
+   * **Indexing/Loops:** Check verification loop bounds and array indexing in the test body.
-   * **Expected Values:** Double-check values copied from .res file.
+   * **Expected Values:** Double-check values copied from `.res` file.
-3. **CSV Loader Errors (std::runtime_error):** Read the error message carefully - it usually indicates a missing file, header mismatch, or bad data format in the CSV.
+3. **CSV Loader Errors (`std::runtime_error`):** Read the error message carefully - it usually indicates a missing file, header mismatch, or bad data format in the CSV.
 4. **Parameter Validation Test Failures:** Ensure the test provides the *specific* invalid input being tested and asserts the *correct* negative info code expected from the wrapper.

-By following these structured guidelines, AI coding agents can efficiently implement consistent, high-quality C wrappers and tests for the SLICOT library, using the internal workspace allocation pattern where appropriate.
+5. **Result Discrepancies:** If discrepancies are found between your test outputs and the expected values from the documentation, verify using independent libraries (Python control/harold or MATLAB).
+If multiple implementations agree but differ from the documentation, document this in the test file and use the verified results.
+Ask the user to confirm the correct values if needed.